Filed by Reinvent Technology Partners Y

 Chris Urmson (16:31):

 Yeah.
-We’re having some very good conversations with folks.
-And again, I think it’s really important that one of the most exciting parts of this is, it’s not about replacing the drivers that are there, it’s about providing more drivers that they can get in.
+Were having some very good conversations with folks.
+And again, I think its really important that one of the most exciting parts of this is, its not about replacing the drivers that are there, its about providing more drivers that they can get in.
 And the carriers and private fleets that have this challenge, where they have a shortage, they have massive turnover, and the cost of labor is only going to go up over time.
 And so, for them, having a reliable supply of safe drivers that they can have again, operate next to the people they have driving their vehicles, I think is going to be transformational for their business.

 Chris Urmson (17:10):

 And then, you think about longer-term, the opportunities here.
-So today, a truck is limited by the distance a person can drive in 10 hours because that’s kind of the hour of service limitation they have.
+So today, a truck is limited by the distance a person can drive in 10 hours because thats kind of the hour of service limitation they have.
 Whereas the Aurora Driver is going to be able to drive basically 24/7.
-It’s going to have to stop for fuel, and maintenance, but this means that it transforms the logistics network in the US, and it goes from tens of warehouses needed to put the population of the US within a two-day trip, to three to four warehouses.
+Its going to have to stop for fuel, and maintenance, but this means that it transforms the logistics network in the US, and it goes from tens of warehouses needed to put the population of the US within a two-day trip, to three to four warehouses.
 And so, this really allows these companies to think in the long-term about what does their footprint look like?
 What does their network look like?
 How do we compliment that with what are my vehicles?
 And how do we ultimately serve their customers better and grow their businesses?

 Nick (17:57):

-And that’s really exciting.
+And thats really exciting.
 And so what is your plan for commercializing this technology?
 Do you have a business model that can help recoup the high R&D costs of developing all this self-driving technology?

 Chris Urmson (18:10):

-Yeah, so again, our model is, let’s focus on the thing we do best, which is the Driver, and then let’s work with others to deploy it.
-And aligned with that, the way the Aurora Driver’s going to come to market is through a driver as a service model.
-So you think of it as if you’re a carrier, say FedEx, one of our announced partners, you go to Peterbilt.
-You said, “I’d like the 579 tractor, and I’d like it with the Aurora Driver installed on it.”
-So you’ll buy that from Peterbilt, and then you’ll pay Aurora an ongoing usage fee for using the Aurora Driver.
-And so, this’ll kind of, you think of it like a software as a service type model.
-And so, for that, we’ll provide the maintenance, the hardware, we’ll provide ongoing software updates, and the remote teleoperation and services that come along with that.
+Yeah, so again, our model is, lets focus on the thing we do best, which is the Driver, and then lets work with others to deploy it.
+And aligned with that, the way the Aurora Drivers going to come to market is through a driver as a service model.
+So you think of it as if youre a carrier, say FedEx, one of our announced partners, you go to Peterbilt.
+You said, Id like the 579 tractor, and Id like it with the Aurora Driver installed on it.
+So youll buy that from Peterbilt, and then youll pay Aurora an ongoing usage fee for using the Aurora Driver.
+And so, thisll kind of, you think of it like a software as a service type model.
+And so, for that, well provide the maintenance, the hardware, well provide ongoing software updates, and the remote teleoperation and services that come along with that.

 Chris Urmson (19:03):

 And so, this model ends up creating a very asset-light business for us, for the longterm, creates really interesting again software as a service type margins for us.
 And it allows our partners to leverage their networks as well, effectively.
-So, we think it’s a really exciting model.
-The only things that matter to us is let’s not be in a place where we’re competing with our customers, right?
-So, let’s be the supplier of the driver to their businesses, and let’s have them run their business, and make it very clear that that’s not what we do, and help them again, grow and execute.
+So, we think its a really exciting model.
+The only things that matter to us is lets not be in a place where were competing with our customers, right?
+So, lets be the supplier of the driver to their businesses, and lets have them run their business, and make it very clear that thats not what we do, and help them again, grow and execute.

 Nick (19:39):

 Yeah, that totally makes sense.
-And a lot of other companies that are trying to solve some of these same problems and working in this space are very focused on either the self driving, heavy trucks or driverless taxis, but you’re pursuing both at the same time.
+And a lot of other companies that are trying to solve some of these same problems and working in this space are very focused on either the self driving, heavy trucks or driverless taxis, but youre pursuing both at the same time.
 Why did you decide to go that path?

 Chris Urmson (19:54):

 Yeah.
-So fundamentally our experience tells us it’s the same problem.
-And if you think about it, every truck driver who has a commercial driver’s license started with a light vehicle license, you don’t kind of skip the two, right?
-And it’s because the fundamental skills are basically the same; you are looking out at the world around the vehicle, trying to figure out what’s going to happen over the next few seconds, how your behavior is going to influence that, and then picking the right driving actions to move the vehicles safely and efficiently down the road.
-And so, as we think about this problem, we think it’s just dramatically overlapped.
+So fundamentally our experience tells us its the same problem.
+And if you think about it, every truck driver who has a commercial drivers license started with a light vehicle license, you dont kind of skip the two, right?
+And its because the fundamental skills are basically the same; you are looking out at the world around the vehicle, trying to figure out whats going to happen over the next few seconds, how your behavior is going to influence that, and then picking the right driving actions to move the vehicles safely and efficiently down the road.
+And so, as we think about this problem, we think its just dramatically overlapped.

 Chris Urmson (20:37):

 Now, you have to have that understanding at the beginning, because you can make architectural decisions that make it very difficult for there to be overlap.
-If you don’t have a robust enough representation of the world, say you build a model that really just works on freeways, then you won’t be able to handle dense urban driving, right?
-It just won’t translate.
-If you can’t see far enough and you haven’t engineered in the ability to do safe, stopping where you pull to the side of the road, then you’re not going to be able to get from low speed driving to high speed driving.
-And so, this is where as, as Aurora, we thought early on, “Let’s make sure the Aurora Driver is engineered, and designed as an integrated system that works across platforms.”
-And so, yeah, we’re excited about that.
+If you dont have a robust enough representation of the world, say you build a model that really just works on freeways, then you wont be able to handle dense urban driving, right?
+It just wont translate.
+If you cant see far enough and you havent engineered in the ability to do safe, stopping where you pull to the side of the road, then youre not going to be able to get from low speed driving to high speed driving.
+And so, this is where as, as Aurora, we thought early on, Lets make sure the Aurora Driver is engineered, and designed as an integrated system that works across platforms.
+And so, yeah, were excited about that.
 As a business, we see a lot of synergies between the two.
 And it hurts me every time I say that word, but we still see them there, right?

 Chris Urmson (21:34):

 We see the truck product being our first coming to market.
-We expect to be building that and operationalizing that business starting in late ‘23.
-And then, the ride hailing application will come to market a little later, and it’ll basically look a lot like the truck product in that it’ll start off the freeway, drive a short distance onto the freeway, drive down the freeway, come off the freeway and drop people off where they’re going.
+We expect to be building that and operationalizing that business starting in late 23.
+And then, the ride hailing application will come to market a little later, and itll basically look a lot like the truck product in that itll start off the freeway, drive a short distance onto the freeway, drive down the freeway, come off the freeway and drop people off where theyre going.
 And you think of that is like a typical airport to hotel, or airport to business district type trip.
 And this is quite different than where most of the other players in the robotaxi space are working, right?
-They’re all working in kind of low speed, urban driving thing.
-And we think this is interesting because, one, if you look at a swath of Uber’s cities, right?
+Theyre all working in kind of low speed, urban driving thing.
+And we think this is interesting because, one, if you look at a swath of Ubers cities, right?
 It turns out that the significant fraction of the trips are this kind of thing that requires you to drive at high speed.
-And that’s unique to what Aurora’s building.
-And then because of our special relationship with Uber, we’re going to feather those vehicles into the Uber network in a way where we’re not serving every trip; we’re just serving those trips we can.
+And thats unique to what Auroras building.
+And then because of our special relationship with Uber, were going to feather those vehicles into the Uber network in a way where were not serving every trip; were just serving those trips we can.
 And that will be a small fraction of Uber trips to begin with.

 Chris Urmson (22:44):

-But over time, we’ll be able to look at the data we have from Uber that allows us to figure out which feature do we add next to the Aurora Driver, and what return on investment does that a lot for us?
-So maybe it’s crossing railway tracks, or maybe it’s making left turns at busy pedestrian intersections.
-I don’t know what it is in this moment from that base feature, but we’ll be able to figure out which of those allows us to have the biggest beneficial impact on Uber’s business, grow those.
-As we grow that capability on the passenger side, because it’s the same software and the same hardware on both the trucks and the cars, we’ll be able to take that more complicated driving behavior, transition it back to the truck, and now, instead of the truck going from a terminal to terminal, it can go from a warehouse to a terminal.
-Or ultimately, it’ll go from a warehouse to a distribution center, to a store and fulfill the whole driving task.
+But over time, well be able to look at the data we have from Uber that allows us to figure out which feature do we add next to the Aurora Driver, and what return on investment does that a lot for us?
+So maybe its crossing railway tracks, or maybe its making left turns at busy pedestrian intersections.
+I dont know what it is in this moment from that base feature, but well be able to figure out which of those allows us to have the biggest beneficial impact on Ubers business, grow those.
+As we grow that capability on the passenger side, because its the same software and the same hardware on both the trucks and the cars, well be able to take that more complicated driving behavior, transition it back to the truck, and now, instead of the truck going from a terminal to terminal, it can go from a warehouse to a terminal.
+Or ultimately, itll go from a warehouse to a distribution center, to a store and fulfill the whole driving task.

 Chris Urmson (23:40):

-And again, that can’t happen if you don’t architect the system upfront to do that, but we ended up getting this nice benefit, bilateral benefit, where we get basically the ride hailing product, and a lot of that comes along almost for free from the trucking product.
+And again, that cant happen if you dont architect the system upfront to do that, but we ended up getting this nice benefit, bilateral benefit, where we get basically the ride hailing product, and a lot of that comes along almost for free from the trucking product.
 And then, as we scale out technologically, the ride hailing product, the truck product benefits from that engross as well.

 Nick (24:03):

-Great, and on the subject of that testing and working through that, as this technology is being proven, it faces a lot of restrictions in terms of how it can be tested on public roads, could you just walk us through a little bit in terms of what is possible to test right now and how you’re making progress through that?
+Great, and on the subject of that testing and working through that, as this technology is being proven, it faces a lot of restrictions in terms of how it can be tested on public roads, could you just walk us through a little bit in terms of what is possible to test right now and how youre making progress through that?

 Chris Urmson (24:15):

 Yeah.
-So it turns out that in the US, it’s actually really a permissive regulatory environment.
+So it turns out that in the US, its actually really a permissive regulatory environment.
 And the way regulations work in the US is that the federal government regulates the safety of the vehicle.
 State governments regulate the safe operation of the vehicle.
 And local governments regulate access to the roadways.

 Chris Urmson (24:34):

 And in the vast majority of the US today, both the federal government and the states are enthusiastic supporters of the technology.
 They see the safety benefit.
 They see the economic benefit.
-They’re quite engaged and proactive.
+Theyre quite engaged and proactive.
 I think in 45 of the 50 US states, if we had a truck we were confident of the safety of, we could operate it without a human driver on board on the road today.
 So that allows us a lot of flexibility to be out in the world and developing the system.

 Chris Urmson (25:08):

-As Aurora, one of the insights we had in founding the company was that’s not going to actually get you there, that you can drive a bunch of time on the road, but if you think about a human fatality, a person driving a car has a fatal accident about once every 100 ... well, 1.15 times per 100 million miles.
-So that’s a lot of miles.
+As Aurora, one of the insights we had in founding the company was thats not going to actually get you there, that you can drive a bunch of time on the road, but if you think about a human fatality, a person driving a car has a fatal accident about once every 100 ... well, 1.15 times per 100 million miles.
+So thats a lot of miles.
 And so, if you think about ...
-Say it’s 1 per 80 million miles-ish, roughly.
-That’s a lot of miles to drive if you want to get the statistically interesting measure of that.
+Say its 1 per 80 million miles-ish, roughly.
+Thats a lot of miles to drive if you want to get the statistically interesting measure of that.

 Chris Urmson (25:43):

-So we realized that’s not going to happen.
-So we’ve invested heavily in simulation tools, proprietary virtual development test tools that allow us to more rapidly test and more efficiently test, and be able to take the experiences we get on the real world and take them into the simulation system, and then expound upon them, right?
+So we realized thats not going to happen.
+So weve invested heavily in simulation tools, proprietary virtual development test tools that allow us to more rapidly test and more efficiently test, and be able to take the experiences we get on the real world and take them into the simulation system, and then expound upon them, right?
 Create variations of them procedurally that allow us to have more confidence in the capability.

 Chris Urmson (26:12):

 And the inspiration for this comes from the way other engineering applications have evolved.
-So, if you think back to the old days in mechanical engineering, you’d have an engineer who’d sketch something out.
-They’d go to the shop.
+So, if you think back to the old days in mechanical engineering, youd have an engineer whod sketch something out.
+Theyd go to the shop.
 They would machine it for them.
-They’d go bend it and shake it and heat it and find out what breaks.
-And then, they’d go design another thing on paper.
-They’d make it, and they’d iterate the cycle.
+Theyd go bend it and shake it and heat it and find out what breaks.
+And then, theyd go design another thing on paper.
+Theyd make it, and theyd iterate the cycle.

 Chris Urmson (26:37):